-The Protective Security Coordination Division (PSCD) is a division within the National Protection and Programs Directorate's Office of Infrastructure Protection that provides programs and initiatives to enhance the protection and resilience of the nation's critical infrastructure with respect to all-hazards incidents.
+The Protective Security Coordination Division (PSCD) is a division within the National Protection and Programs Directorate's Office of Infrastructure Protection that provides programs and initiatives to enhance the security and resilience of the nation's critical infrastructure in an all-hazards environment.

 PSCD provides strategic coordination and field operations support to reduce risk to the nation’s critical infrastructure from a terrorist attack or natural disaster.
 PSCD programs help critical infrastructure owners and operators and state and local responders: